 Building your financial advising practice takes time (a lot of time), energy, and resources, all of which should result in you owning your clients.
 This red flag is an easy item to evaluate but most of the time it’s not asked by the interviewee and it’s not disclosed by the firm.

-If you don’t own your clients, but the firm does, you’re effectively building a practice for someone else.
+If you don’t own your clients – the firm does, and you’re effectively building a practice for someone else.
 Not owning your clients means you can’t have a succession or exit plan in place for your years or decades of hard work and dedication to your clients.

 What Should You Look For In A Financial Firm?